gtk-rs/lgpl-docs/gdk-pixbuf/vendor.md

 include those in the `GDK_PIXBUF_ERROR` domain and whatever the save function generates.

-See `PixbufExt::save` for more details.
+See `Pixbuf::save` for more details.
 ## `save_func`
 a function that is called to save each block of data that the save routine generates.